 With Indians, Pakistanis, Bangladeshis, and Tamil (Sri Lanka) all inhabiting this spectacular city, it’s easy to see why Dubai is very diverse.
 However, that’s not all.
 This city is inundated with tons of expats from around the world too.
 So while you walk the streets of Dubai don’t be surprised if you not only seeing different people walking the streets but also hearing 8-10 other language being spoken.

-People from other European countries have been hopping over to this gorgeous capital for decades and that’s why Paris is a mix of all kinds of Europeans and even Africans and Asians.
+People from other European countries have been hopping over to this gorgeous capital for decades.
+Paris is a mix of all kinds of Europeans, Americans, Africans, and Asians, and while the French culture dominates — you’d be hardpressed to walk more than a few blocks without finding any ethnic diversity in terms of restaurants.

 With at least 150 other languages being spoken in Manchester, you will wonder if countries in the world collided recently to make this city.
 Considering the small population of a just a little over half a million this city boasts one of the highest concentration of languages compared to the competing cities on this list, putting it among the most culturally diverse cities in the world.